williamouyang/okta.github.io/_source/docs/guides/spring_security_saml.md

 redirect_from: "/docs/examples/spring_security_saml.html"
 ---

+## Overview

 This guide describes how to use Spring Security SAML to add support for Okta (via SAML) to Java applications that use the Spring framework.
 In this guide, you will learn how to install and configure an Okta SAML application.

 This guide assumes that you are familiar with the basics of Java software development: editing text files, using the command line, and running Tomcat, Maven or Gradle.

 If you’re already familiar with Okta and Spring, you can skip to